NTMA could raise €4bn in sale of 10-year bonds

 Market conditions and investor feedback led to decision to sell long-term facility

-The National Treasury Management Agency has mandated Barclays, BNP Paribas, Danske Bank, Davy, Natwest Markets and Nomura as joint lead managers for a forthcoming 10-year bond which would mature on October 18th 2030, it said in a statement.
+The National Treasury Management Agency (NTMA) has mandated Barclays, BNP Paribas, Danske Bank, Davy, Natwest Markets and Nomura as joint lead managers for a forthcoming 10-year bond which would mature on October 18th, 2030, it said in a statement.

-The NTMA did not confirm that, saying that the transaction is expected to be launched and priced in the “near future subject to market conditions”.
+The NTMA did not confirm that, saying the transaction was expected to be launched and priced in the “near future subject to market conditions”.

 “While we had scheduled a bond auction for this week, we have decided to proceed with a larger syndicated transaction instead,” said NTMA director of funding and debt management, Frank O’Connor.